Notary: Common law vs. civil law notaries

 Most common law systems have what is called in the United States a notary public, a public official who notarizes legal documents and who can also administer and take oaths and affirmations, among other tasks.
 Although notaries public are public officials, they are not paid by the government; they may obtain income by charging fees, provide free services in connection with other employment (for example, bank employees), or provide free services for the public good.
-In the US (except Puerto Rico), any person – lawyer or otherwise – may be commissioned as a notary.
+In the United States (except Puerto Rico), any person – lawyer or otherwise – may be commissioned as a notary.

 Most civil law-based systems (including Puerto Rico and Quebec) have the civil law notary, a legal professional performing many more functions than a common-law notary public.
 They are qualified lawyers who provide many of the same services as common-law attorneys/solicitors (negotiation and drafting of contracts, legal advice, settlement of estates, creation of a company and its status, writing of wills and power of attorney, interpretation of the law, mediation, etc.) except any involvement in disputes to be presented before a court.

 In the United States, a signing agent, also known as a loan signing agent, is a notary public who specializes in notarizing mortgage and real estate documents.

 Notaries in civil law jurisdictions are specialized in all matters relating to real estate, completing title exams in order to confirm the ownership of the property, the existence of any encumbrances such as easements or mortgages and hypothecs.

 Often, in the case of lawyer notaries, the certificate to be provided will not require the person appearing to sign.
-Examples are: certificates authenticating copies (which are mostly not within the permissible functions of U.S. notaries) and certificates as to law, such as certificates as to the capacity of a company to perform certain acts, or explaining probate law in the place.
+Examples are certificates authenticating copies and certificates as to law, such as certificates as to the capacity of a company to perform certain acts, or explaining probate law in the place.

 Online systems

 In the United States, many states including Virginia, Texas, Ohio, and Nevada have passed laws allowing for online witness by notaries, using screen sharing or webcams as well as identity verification processes.
 To comply with state law, notaries must be located in any of the states that have authorized remote notarization services.
 Virginia was the first state to pass legislation allowing online notarization in 2012.
 Texas and Nevada passed similar laws in 2017 that went into effect in July 2018.
-In the United States as of 2017 there are estimated to be over 4 million notaries.
+As of 19 December 2023 there were 47 states and the District of Columbia have laws that allow remote e-notarization, although not all have finished implementing necessary rules.

+Several platforms now facilitate remote online notarization.